chenxsan/vscode-standard-format/README.md

 ## Usage

 1. Press `F1` to bring up Command Palette
-2. Search for `Format Code` and click it
+2. Search for `Format code with standard-format` and click it
 3. Done

 ## License